Confidentiality and Privacy

 What is the difference between confidentiality and privacy?

-The Counseling and Personal Development Center and Student Health Services are completely confidential resources.
+The Counseling Center and University Health Services are completely confidential resources.
 That means that they will not disclose information to the University, except in limited circumstances (i.e., with your consent, if the incident reported involves someone under the age of 18, if you are a threat to yourself or others).
+Please keep in mind that resources are only confidential when the reporter is a patient or client of the resource, and the communication is received in the patient/client capacity.

 Other Privacy Concerns